How to Immigrate to Canada as a Cook

 Apply to the Right Canadian Visa Program for You!

 Of course, there is a lot more to consider when you apply for a visa because Canada has over 70 different immigration streams, programs and categories to apply for.

 If you want to immigrate to Canada as a cook, you should take a look at the Federal Skilled Trades Program.

 Under this program, you can immigrate in under three months.
-But of course, there are requirements you need to meet.
-You must:
+But of course, there are some requirements you need to meet.
+First, you must:

 - Have at least two years of paid work experience as a cook;